Mathematical Logic

 If a theory has an infinite model it has models of every infinite cardinality

 No first-order theory can pin down a unique infinite cardinality.
-The reals and the rationals satisfy the same first-order sentences.
 Deeply strange.
 Essential for model theory.

 month 3, week 2